 Office Hours: By Appointment

-Hannah Garry is director of USC Law's International Human Rights Clinic and specializes in international human rights law, international criminal law, international humanitarian law and international refugee law.
+Hannah Garry is founding director of USC Gould's International Human Rights Clinic and specializes in international human rights law, international criminal law, international humanitarian law and international refugee law.

 Prior to joining USC Law, Prof. Garry was visiting faculty at the University of Colorado School of Law where she taught public international law, international criminal law and international human rights law.
 She also taught an experiential learning course supervising students on cases involving Guantanamo detainee representation as well as Alien Tort Statute litigation.